Alphabet's unit discloses Snapchat investment

-Alphabet Inc's venture capital arm CapitalG, earlier known as Google Capital, disclosed an investment in Snapchat by adding the social networking firm's logo to a page on its investment portfolio website.
+Alphabet Inc's (GOOGL.O) venture capital arm CapitalG, earlier known as Google Capital, disclosed an investment in Snapchat by adding the social networking firm's logo to a page on its investment portfolio website.

 CapitalG has not made a formal announcement and it was not clear when Google made the investment.
 The company was not immediately available to comment. (bit.ly/2focX4i)

-Snap Inc, which operates the popular messaging app Snapchat, has hired Morgan Stanley and Goldman Sachs Group Inc as lead underwriters for an initial public offering.
+Snap Inc, which operates the popular messaging app Snapchat, has hired Morgan Stanley (MS.N) and Goldman Sachs Group Inc (GS.N) as lead underwriters for an initial public offering.

 The banks were notified last month that they had been awarded one of most coveted and potentially lucrative IPO mandates in recent years, as the Venice, California-based company vies for a $25 billion valuation in the stock market.